Skip to content

 ///[status] Log status

-///[property] Additional property parameters (optional)
+///[property] Additional attribute parameters (optional)

 Future<void> logging(String content, FTLogStatus status, {Map<String, String>? property})